• Product Introduction

 -n <project name>

-EdgeOne Pages project name.
-If the project does not exist, it will automatically create one.
+EdgeOne Makers project name.
+If the project does not exist, it will be created automatically.

 -t <API_TOKEN>